sidyakina/word-of-wisdom/README.md

 Value N affects number possible server strings.
 If hackers would to prepare hashes for all possible server strings they need prepare 64^20 hashes.
-One hash takes about 778ms in average (test/algorithms_test.go) and such preparation will take much time.
+One hash takes about 995ms in average (test/algorithms_test.go) and such preparation will take much time.
 If we need increase this time we can increase N.
 It won't take more time for one attempt (test/algorithms_test.go) but significantly increase number of variants.

+## Credentials
+Quotes about space are taken from https://www.thefactsite.com/100-space-facts/

 ## Time
 14.00 ---> 14.30